dymmond/esmerald/docs/routing/routes.md

 !!! warning
-    The way the routes are assembled is very important and you always need to pay attention. **Esmerald** in a very high level does some sorting on the base routes of the application making sure that the routes where the **only path is `/`**, are the last ones being evaluated but this might be updated in the future and it doesn't stop you from following the [routes priority](#routes-priority) in any way from the beginning.
+    The way the routes are assembled is very important and you always need to pay attention. **Esmerald** in a very high level does some sorting on the base routes of the application making sure that the routes where the **only path is `/`**, are the last ones being evaluated but this might be updated in the future and it does not stop you from following the [routes priority](#routes-priority) in any way from the beginning.

 ## Path parameters